Jaemin-c/valorant-analysis/README.md

-# What differentiates Radiants from Immortals in terms of in-game performance stats?
+# What differentiates Radiants from Immortals?
 Jaemin Chung - jaeminc@umich.edu

 ## Step 1: Introduction
-As a passionate Valorant player, I’ve always been curious about what truly sets apart Radiants — the top 0.1% of players — from the rest of the Immortal ranks.
-Everyone in Immortal is undeniably skilled, but reaching Radiant seems to require something more.
+As a passionate Valorant player, I’ve always been curious about what truly sets apart **Radiants** — the top 0.1% of players — from the rest of the **Immortal** ranks.
+Everyone in Immortal is undeniably skilled, but reaching Radiant seems to require something more: a unique consistency, impact, or strategic edge that’s not immediately obvious from surface-level stats.

-Valorant is a competitive tactical shooter where ranking up is the core goal for many players.
-At the very top of the ladder, **Radiant** players represent the top 0.1%, while **Immortal** ranks (Immortal 1–3) make up the highly skilled tier just below.
-Understanding the differences between these two groups is useful for both competitive players and analysts: it sheds light on what performance truly separates the best from the nearly best.
+**Valorant** is a highly competitive tactical shooter where climbing the ranked ladder is central to the player experience.
+At the very top, Radiants represent the best of the best, while Immortal 1–3 ranks sit just beneath — still elite, but statistically more common.
+Understanding the differences between these two groups isn’t just a fun curiosity — it offers real insight for aspiring top players, coaches, and game analysts.

-My project aims to answer the following question:
+So, I wanted to answer a simple but powerful question:

 > **Among Radiant and Immortal players, what differentiates Radiants from Immortals in terms of in-game performance stats?**

-### Why This Question Matters

-This question is relevant because it addresses what it really takes to become one of the best players in Valorant.
-While many players might assume that K/D ratio is everything, our analysis explores whether other factors like team coordination, consistency, or early-round impact matter more.
-Competitive gamers, coaches, and game designers alike can benefit from a clearer understanding of what defines top-tier performance.
+This project explores that question through data — using match performance metrics like **K/D ratio**, **damage per round**, **clutch wins**, and more — to uncover which traits actually distinguish Radiants from their Immortal peers.
+The ultimate goal: to model and understand what it really takes to stand out at the highest levels of Valorant.

 ---